Julioccps/Upp/README.md

 - `bare` Hosting your own cloud for others to connect and acess your repositories.
 - `push` and `pull` Updating your repository, to date with other's changes or your own.
 ## Why the name Upp?
 The name isn't a acrynom for anything specific, it is just a quick thing to type, which was the priority when creating the name for the project.
-The origin was beacause of the name of where i study, *UEM* and the main programming language or the project *C++* or *CPP*, so there i goes UPP.
+The origin was beacause of the name of where i study, *UEM* and the main programming language for the project *C++* or *CPP*, so there i goes UPP.